ddigiorg/ddigiorg.github.io/_pages/computer/linux.md

 - Type `cd /mnt/<directory>` to access the data from the mount point
 - Type `umount` to make sure no process is currently using the mount point directory
 - Type `umount /mnt/<directory>` to unmount the device partition
+- Type `eject /dev/<partition>` to safely eject the device from your computer

 ## Man